borkdude/quickdoc/README.md

 ## Clojure CLI

-Add the following alias to your `deps.edn`, either global or project-local:
+Add the following alias to your global or project-local `deps.edn`:

 ``` clojure
 :quickdoc